ReAcTree: Hierarchical LLM Agent Trees with Control Flow for Long-Horizon Task Planning: Experiments

 Notably, \emph{ReAcTree} enables smaller LLMs to outperform baselines with much larger models.
 For example, \emph{ReAcTree+WM} with Qwen 2.5 7B surpasses all baselines in GSR and most in SSR, even against Qwen 2.5 72B and LLaMA 3.1 70B.
 This improvement stems from two factors: (1) decomposing tasks into simpler subgoals, which keeps the accumulating decision-making trajectory focused on one subgoal at a time, and (2) retrieving subgoal-level examples that are more directly comparable than task-level retrieval.
 Together, these factors enable smaller models to reason more effectively, substantially narrowing the performance gap across model scales.

 To demonstrate how \emph{ReAcTree} plans and executes complex tasks, we analyze a representative task: \textit{Make sure there is a wine and a juice on the coffee table.} As shown in Figure~\ref{fig:reactree_success_ex}, \emph{ReAcTree+WM} successfully solves it by decomposing into two subgoals: \textit{move the wine onto the coffee table} and \textit{move the juice onto the coffee table}, and executing them in parallel.
 It explores multiple rooms using fallback strategies, whereas \emph{ReAct+WM} remains confined to \textit{kitchen 1}, failing to locate the wine in \textit{bedroom 1}.
-Full trajectories are provided in Appendix~\ref{app:success_traj_reactree_wm}, and the corresponding failure case for \emph{ReAct+WM} is visualized in Appendix~\ref{app:react_fail_ex}.
+Full trajectories are in Appendix~\ref{app:success_traj_reactree_wm}, and the corresponding \emph{ReAct+WM} failure case is visualized in Appendix~\ref{app:react_fail_ex}.

 We further evaluate \emph{ReAcTree+WM} on the ALFRED dataset.
 As shown in Table~\ref{tab:alfred_split_grouped}, it consistently outperforms \emph{ReAct+WM} across all evaluated models and splits.
 For instance, on the valid-unseen split, it improves over \emph{ReAct+WM} by 6.58 and 4.63 percentage points with LLaMA 3.1 8B and 70B, respectively, with similar gains observed for Qwen 2.5 and Phi-4-reasoning-plus.
 These results indicate that \emph{ReAcTree} remains effective even in relatively short-horizon, single-room tasks and generalizes well to unseen environments.